codingnninja/DevRel-How-to-sell-to-developers/README.md

 1st. feedback
 2nd. payment
 3rd.
 Interactions in communities
 4th.
-Signups, subscribe
+Signups; subscribe
 5th.
 Reply, comment
 6th.
 Read, watch, listen to
 7th.
 Clicks, views, impression

-The Hierarchy of Reactions refer to different reactions in their order of importance for the sake of collating trustable and dependable metrics for your business.
+The Hierarchy of Reactions refers to different reactions in their order of importance for the sake of collating trustable and dependable metrics for your business.

-Measuring all of these reactions with both sides of Pareto principle is useful to always have a solid quantitative and qualitative measurement to make your products or services serve your audience better.
+Measuring all of these reactions with both sides of the Pareto principle is useful to always have a solid quantitative and qualitative measurement to make your products or services serve your audience better.

-Finally, measuring success in DevRel is so much dependent on DevRel budget, purposes, and products’ effectiveness.
-The effort of DevRel will not materialize if the products they promote are not capable of converting and retaining users so it is essential to keep improving the products until it proves its worth.
+Finally, measuring success in DevRel is so much dependent on DevRel budget, purposes, and product effectiveness.
+The effort of DevRel will not materialize if the products they promote are not capable of converting and retaining users so it is essential to keep improving the products until they can do so.

 ## Measuring success

 Measuring success is relative and that is why it has to be clearly defined before carrying out DevRel activities and we can adjust the activities after measuring results.

-For this reason, I suggest a kind of agile system in which the two sides of the Pareto principle are used to determine expectation for awareness, acquisition, activation, retention, referral, revenue and feedback.
+For this reason, I suggest a kind of agile system in which the two sides of the Pareto principle are used to determine expectations for awareness, acquisition, activation, retention, referral, revenue and feedback.

 Doing this makes it easier to set a budget and encourages optimization as it makes it obvious to realize the differences between expectations and actual results.

-In conclusion, there are several ways to go about this based on the context of your organization but I provide this so as to give you a headstart.
+In conclusion, there are several ways to go about this based on the context of your organization but I provide this to give you a headstart.
 So, feel free to adjust anything in this write-up to suit the context of your organization and operation.

 Did you feel the magic in this write-up?